Easily use any BOM as a Gradle Version Catalog.

 1 | You can also use the standard string notation to specify your dependency |

-2 | More conveniently, you can pass the string notation directly into from() |
+2 | More conveniently, you can pass the string notation directly into from() .
+More than one dependency strings can be passed in. |

 Groovy is not my strong point so it’s likely that there is simpler / better syntax I’m not aware of.
 If you have any suggestions to improve the syntax in the documentation please open an issue or a PR. |